Theta functions on varieties with effective anti-canonical class: The GS case

 Let us now refine the discussion in \S\ref{Subsect: GS one-parameter} to this situation.
 We will do this by first enlarging the log structure on $\Spec A$ to the universal one and then arguing that \cite{affinecomplex} also produces a consistent wall structure for this case.

 In \cite{logmirror1} and \cite{affinecomplex} the base monoid $Q$ is always $\NN$, but we have the freedom of choosing a strictly convex MPA-function $\varphi$ with values in $\NN$, which we fixed so far.
 We now want to replace $\NN$ by the universal monoid analogous to $Q_0$ in Proposition~\ref{Prop: Universal MPA function}.
-To work this out recall that the choice of $\varphi$ is more restrictive than in Definition~\ref{Def: convex MPA-function} in that we impose additive conditions along codimension two cells, see Example~\ref{Expl: MPA-functions}, 1).
-For a toric monoid $Q$ denote the subgroup of $Q^\gp$-valued MPA-functions in this restricted sense by ${\breve\MPA}(B,Q^\gp)\subset \MPA(B,Q^\gp)$ and let ${\breve\MPA}(B, Q)$ be the corresponding monoid of convex functions.
+To work this out recall that the current choice of $\varphi$ is more restrictive than in Definition~\ref{Def: convex MPA-function} in that we require $\kappa_{\ul\rho}(\varphi)=\kappa_{\ul\rho'}(\varphi)$ for any $\ul\rho,\ul\rho'$ contained in the same $\rho\in\P^{[n-1]}$ and we impose additive conditions along codimension two cells to assure the existence of local piecewise linear representatives with the given set of kinks, see Example~\ref{Expl: MPA-functions},1.
+For a toric monoid $Q'$ denote the subgroup of ${Q'}^\gp$-valued MPA-functions in this restricted sense by ${\breve\MPA}(B,{Q'}^\gp)\subseteq \MPA(B,{Q'}^\gp)$ and let ${\breve\MPA}(B, Q')$ be the corresponding monoid of convex functions.
 Refining Proposition~\ref{Prop: Universal MPA function}, the universal point of view runs as follows.
 Since the additive condition is provided by a homomorphism into a torsion-free group, $\MPA(B,\ZZ)/{\breve\MPA} (B,\ZZ)$ is torsion-free.
 As a consequence, the restriction map